coffee19850519/single_cell_spatial_image/README.md

 ## Demo
 ### Evaluate tissue architecture with annotations
 Run the following command line to generate RGB images from different embedding parameters, segmentation maps with top5 Moran's I and their evaluation metrics.
-Please download the corresponding pre-trained model from [click here for downloading data and model](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put it in the specified folder.
+Please download the corresponding pre-trained model from [click here for downloading data and model](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put it under the root folder.
 ```
 wget https://bmbl.bmi.osumc.edu/downloadFiles/RESEPT/RESEPT.zip
 unzip RESEPT.zip